Non-implosion mechanism of 3D incompessible Euler equations: Self-similar variables and asymptotic analysis

 Since $|\mu|<1$, which will be proven in Section \ref{sec:blow-up}, it follows that

 This is consistent with \eqref{4eq10} and completes the analysis of $\mathcal{L}_{\Gamma}$ eventually.
 In summary, we rewrite \eqref{4eq3} as the following self-similar system

 where $F=F^{\ast}_{\gamma}+g$, the operator $\mathcal{L}_{\Gamma}$ and the remaining terms $R_i$ $(i=0,1,2)$ is defined in \eqref{def-LGammag}-\eqref{def-R2-1}, respectively.
-Guided by the detailed analysis in this section, we will establish the global estimate of the self-similar system \eqref{4eq18} in the remaining sections.
-This, in turn, will enable us to ultimately establish the global existence of the self-similar system \eqref{4eq3} with critical regularity.
+Guided by the detailed analysis in this section, we will establish the global estimate of the self-similar system \eqref{4eq18} with critical regularity.